Investing In Women’s Leadership

 Surbhi MahajanSenior Programme Officer

-Surbhi has joined THP India in the capacity of senior communications officer.
-She has an MA in Development Studies from the Institute of Development Studies (University of Sussex), and an M.Phil/MA from Jawaharlal Nehru University in Modern History.
+Surbhi joined THP India in 2018 in the capacity of senior communications officer.
+She has an MA in Development Studies from the Institute of Development Studies (University of Sussex), and an M.Phil/MA from Jawaharlal Nehru University (New Delhi) in Modern History.
 She is also a volunteer member at Make Every Woman Count, a London based women-led organisation working on African women’s rights.
 Prior to this, she worked as a programme officer at the Women’s Fund Asia.
 Her interests include understanding discourses around gender, social justice, and utility of visual representation in documenting change narratives.

 Ganga GuptaNational Coordinator:Training